-Meetings can either be opportunities to share ideas, discuss challenges and define action plans, or, they can end up as unproductive time wasters.
+Meetings can either be opportunities to share ideas, discuss challenges and define action plans, or they can end up as unproductive time wasters.
 Unfortunately, managers are often the major contributors to meeting process dysfunction.

-This article offers ideas for managers at all levels to strengthen their meeting facilitation skills in support of improving meeting productivity.
+Here are ideas for managers at all levels to strengthen their meeting facilitation skills in support of improving meeting productivity.

-Where Managers Go Wrong with Meetings
+Where Managers Go Wrong With Meetings

 Many managers think they know how to “run” a meeting.
 They set the agenda, do all of the talking, and make all of the decisions.
 While this may feel easy and efficient for managers, it’s often a waste of people’s time, and it doesn’t tap into the creative potential of the team.
-In fact, it has the opposite effect as employees tend to withdraw, deferring to the manager who clearly wants to be in charge.
+In fact, it has the opposite effect as employees tend to withdraw, deferring to the manager who wants to be in charge.

 There are a lot of reasons managers don’t involve their employees more in meetings, including:

-- Fear of letting go.
+- Fear of letting go

-- The false belief that because they are in charge, they need to provide all of the answers.
+- The false belief that because they are in charge, they need to provide all of the answers

-- A lack of confidence in the abilities or problem-solving skills of their employees.
+- A lack of confidence in the abilities or problem-solving skills of their employees

-- A lack of meeting facilitation skills.
+- A lack of meeting facilitation skills